Best Diet for Long-Tailed Lizard

 Long-Tailed Lizard Nutritional Profile

 Every Long-Tailed Lizard has nutritional demands driven by its Small (10-12 in, mostly tail) build, active energy, and expected 5-8 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Long-Tailed Lizard's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Long-Tailed Lizard to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Long-Tailed Lizard to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Long-Tailed Lizard